microbit-foundation/dev-docs/software/other-languages.md

 ---
-layout: page
-order:
-title: Other Programming Languages
+title: Other programming languages
-heading: Other Programming Languages
 description: Using other programming languages that support the BBC micro:bit
-permalink: /software/other-languages/
+slug: /software/other-languages/
-ref: software
-lang: en
 ---

 ## Overview